canonical/Discourse2Jira/README.md

 ```
 $ ./main.py -i
 ```
-This will produce an forum_db.json that has 0's for each Jira entry (instead of actual Jira entries).
-If on inspection, any of those topics already have Jira issues, you should replace the "0" with a non-zero value (preferably the Jira issue number, but any non-zero value will suffice).
-This will prevent Discourse2Jira creating a new Jira issue for that topic.
+- This will produce a `forum_db.json` that has 0's for each Jira entry (instead of actual Jira issue numbers).
+- Inspect the database file and the forum manually and for any forum topics that already have Jira issues:
+    - Replace the "0" with a non-zero value (preferably the Jira issue number, but any non-zero value will suffice).
+- This will prevent Discourse2Jira creating a new Jira issue for that topic.
 Issues created by Discourse2Jira will have that field populated with their Jira issue number, as per the example above (`SEC-2457')

+## Search period

+By default, Discourse2Jira searches for forum topics back 7-days from `now()`.
+This can be overriden with the `-d` argument, eg: `./main.py -d 4w` to create Jira cards for the last 4 months worth of forum topics